Council Elections - 24 October 2020

 2020 Election Period (Caretaker) Policy

-The Election Period (Caretaker) Policy defines appropriate procedures and practices to ensure that the general elections for the Greater Dandenong City Council to be held on Saturday 24 October 2020 are conducted in a manner that is ethical, fair and equitable and are publicly perceived as such.
+The Election Period (Caretaker) Policy within Council's Governance Rules defines appropriate procedures and practices to ensure that the general elections for the Greater Dandenong City Council on Saturday 24 October 2020 are conducted in a manner that is ethical, fair and equitable and are publicly perceived as such.

 Read other information relevant to Council elections: